-Grade Defini tion Quality P Pts
+Grade Definition Quality Pts

-А Excellent work: 94-100% 4 .00
+A Excellent work: 94-100% 4.00

-A- 90-93% 3 .67
+A- 90-93% 3.67

-B+ 87-89% 3 •33
+B+ 87-89% 3.33

-В Average: 84-86% 3 .00
+В Average: 84-86% 3.00

-B- 80-83% 2 .67
+B- 80-83% 2.67

-C+ 77-79% 2 •33
+C+ 77-79% 2.33

-С Minimum Average: 70-76% 2. .00
+C Minimum Average: 70-76% 2.00

-F/C Successful Remediation/Repe eat 2. .00
+F/C Successful Remediation 2.00

-F Failure 0 .00
+F Failure 0.00

 Н Honors

 HS High Satisfactory

-S Satisfactory/Pass (70% minim ium)
+S Satisfactory/Pass (70% minimum)

 U Unsatisfactory/Fail

 IP In-Progress

-Ι Incomplete
+I Incomplete

 W Withdrew

 NR Not Reported

 The grade point average is the sum of earned grade points divided by the sum of term-hour credits passed and failed.
 If a student fails a section or course and successfully remediates or retakes the section or course, a grade of C will be assigned for purposes of calculating the cumulative G.P.A., class standing and ranking.
+Remediation generally occurs within the same term the original course was failed and successful remediation is notated on the transcripts as F/C. Repeated course grades are notated on the transcript through the use of brackets [C].
 Courses not remediated or repeated will be carried forward with the grade earned.
 A grade of Satisfactory or Pass is equivalent to a minimum of 70%.

 The record of each student will be reviewed each year to evaluate the student's potential for continuance.
-At the end of the academic year, the Promotion and

-Graduation Committee may recommend promotion to the following year, make-up examinations, summer remediation or dismissal.
+At the end of the academic year, the Promotion and Graduation Committee may recommend promotion to the following year, make-up examinations, summer remediation or dismissal.